-EMS.12.4 SPECIFIC REQUIREMENTS FOR M AND PHD PROGRAMMES IN ACCOUNTING SCIENCES
+EMS.13.4 SPECIFIC REQUIREMENTS FOR M AND PHD PROGRAMMES IN ACCOUNTING SCIENCES

-- a) Students must meet the university's basic entry requirements for admission to the respective degrees: - Master's degree: For acceptance into the masters' program, the applicant must already be in possession of a relevant and supporting BComHons or equivalent degree with an average of 60% for such honours degree.
-An exception may be made in the case of the Honours in Chartered Accountancy / Postgraduate Diploma in Accountancy (CTA) and Honours in Forensic Accountancy, where applications may be considered on an ad-hoc basis.
-The School reserves the right to require additional competencies on an ad-hoc basis from time to time. - PhD degree: For acceptance into the PhD program, the applicant must be in possession of a relevant and supporting Masters in Commerce or equivalent degree with an average of 60% for the master's degree. - b) All candidates for masters and PhDs must, as part of the initial application process, submit a two-page preliminary research proposal in which (at a bare minimum) the intended research question(s) and objective(s), together with the anticipated research methodology are clearly explained and justified.
-This proposal is to be used to determine the availability and capacity of a relevant study leader/promoter, and to evaluate whether the intended research project falls within the broader scope of the School's competencies and focus.
-Consideration of applicants will be conducted in separate committee panel meetings (dates TBD)
+- f) Students must meet the university's basic entry requirements for admission to the respective degrees: - Master's degree: For acceptance into the masters' program, the applicant must already be in possession of a relevant and supporting BComHons or equivalent degree with an average of 60% for such honours degree.
+An exception may be made in the case of the Honours in Chartered Accountancy / Postgraduate Diploma in Accountancy (PGDA) and Honours in Forensic Accountancy, where applications may be considered on an adhoc basis.
+The School reserves the right to require additional competencies on an ad-hoc basis from time to time. - PhD degree: For acceptance into the PhD program, the applicant must be in possession of a relevant and supporting Masters in Commerce or equivalent degree with an average of 60% for the master's degree.